markstephens/FT-Analytics-API/readme.md

 FT Analytics API
 ================

 An API of Analytics data.
-Data can be collected in many formats and served in a consistant way.
+Data can be collected in many formats and served in a consistent way.
 Historical data can be stored.

 Requirements
 ------------